AvinashS97/reactJs/src/source.md

 # V90: Complete AXIOS in React JS

 Axios is a popular HTTP client library that simplifies making requests to REST endpoints.
 It supports the Promise API, making it easier to handle asynchronous operations in JavaScript.
-In React, Axios is commonly used for performing CRUD operations and communicating with backend servers
+In React, Axios is commonly used for performing CRUD operations and communicating with backend servers.
+It allows your website or app to send and receive data from a server, like fetching information, submitting forms, or updating content without reloading the entire page.
+It uses the Promise API to handle http request.

+# Why choose AXIOS over FETCH:
+  * Easier syntax and cleaner code.
+  * Automatic JSON transformation without extra code.
+  * Better built-in error handling.
+  * Support for older browser.